MadBomber/kbs/docs/api/rules.md

 on :temperature, value: less_than(100)

 # Variable binding
-on :temperature, location: :?loc, value: :?temp
+on :temperature, location: :loc?, value: :temp?

 # Predicate
 on :temperature, value: ->(v) { v > 80 && v < 100 }